stevegrubb/distro-elf-inspector/README.md

 **HAS_RPATH** - This looks to see if the program/library has either an rpath or runpath field.
 The values are none or rpath.

-**LINES_OF_CODE** - This is a count of lines of assembler in the text segmnent.
+**LINES_OF_CODE** - This is a count of lines of assembler in the text segment.
 It stands in as a rough order of magnitude indicator.

 **LINK_FAN_IN** - This is a count of how many libraries are linked to the application or library.
+This may point to complexity.

-**EXTERN_FUNCS** - This is a count of how many external functions the file uses to.
+**EXTERN_FUNCS** - This is a count of how many external functions the file uses.
+This may point to complexity.

-**FILE_WRITABLE** - This is a check or whether the file is group or world writable.
+**FILE_WRITABLE** - This is a check of whether the file is group or world writable.
 The values are writable or ok.

-**CHGRPS_ISSUE** - This looks to see if supplemental groups are reset in addition to changing the group id.
+**CHGRPS_ISSUE** - This looks to see if supplemental groups are updated in addition to changing the group id.
 The values are: n/a, no, yes.

 **USES_DEPRECATED_FUNCS** - This looks to see if it uses glibc functions documented in man pages to be deprecated.
 The functions looked for include: bcopy, bcmp, gets, getwd, mktemp, tmpnam, rindex, index, getpass, getpw, valloc, rand, and vfork.
 The output is a count of how many it found.
 0 means it's clean.